 1. The tester configures the network product to forward event logs to an external system (according to bullet a) of requirement) and related logs are sent out.

-2. The tester checks whether the used transport protocol is secure protocol.
+2. The tester checks whether the used transport protocol is secure protocol (in accordance with clause 4.2.3.2.4).

 3. The tester checks whether the central location or external system for network product log functions has stored the related logs.